tgerbeau/automation/README.md

 - [ ] Install Selenium ```pip install selenium```
 - [ ] Checkout the "automation" repository
 - [ ] Add your own credentials into _config.py_
+- [ ] Add your .csv file into "automation" repository with this name: "dee_test_mnhn.csv"

 You can also find help here http://selenium-python.readthedocs.io/installation.html